secretbatcave/pyblynk/README.md

 # pyblynk - Blynk helpers for Python

-So this is just another Python implementation of the Blynk service ( http://blynk.cc ).
+This is just another Python implementation of the Blynk service ( http://blynk.cc ).
+I have forked (https://github.com/erazor83/pyblynk) and changed it quite radically

-I plan to also add server functionalty to implement a private cloud service to be indedepent from cloud.blynk.cc .
+## How to use:
+From the off this library is meant for overloading.
+The idea is that you import the Hardware library and use is as a base class.
+An example will follow.

+In the mean time have a look at the original output:

 ## example
 There is a simple example which connects to the blynk service and prints out detailed frame info: